mahesh031/aws-assume-role-scripts/README.md

 # aws-assume-role-scripts
-Useful scripts for getting assume role/ temp credentials for aws accounts
+Useful scripts for getting assume role/ temp credentials for aws accounts.

-The repository contains teo script files.
-Any of these scripts can be used to get the credentials from AWS account based on the feasibility.
+The repository contains two script files.
+Any of these scripts can be used to get the credentials from the AWS account based on the feasibility.

 Pre-requisites
 -----------------